Oily Skin

 • Many people with oily facial skin also have problems with other parts of their bodies, such as chest, back, and shoulders.
 Using mild soaps or body washes and avoiding scalding showers can help reduce oil and breakouts.
 You can also use oil controlling lotions on these areas if desired.

-• Although they may not completely stop the production of the sebaceous glands, Vitamins A, B complex, B12, E, and Zinc can assist in producing healthy skin tissues.
+• Although they may not completely stop the production of the sebaceous glands, vitamins A, B complex, B12 and E, as well as zinc, can assist in producing healthy skin tissues.

 • Skin oils on the scalp can cause scaly or flaky build up.
 Using mild clarifying or dandruff shampoos can help combat this problem.
 Avoid applying hair oils or shining serums close to the scalp.